-Joe Guistina joined Lycoming College as its sports information director on June 14, 2010.
-He worked the last three years as an assistant media relations director at the University of South Carolina Upstate in Spartanburg.
+Joe Guistina joined Lycoming College as its sports information director in June 2010.
+He previously served for three years as an assistant media relations director at the University of South Carolina Upstate in Spartanburg.

-At USC Upstate, Guistina was responsible for the public relations efforts of five of the school's programs, including baseball, women's basketball, men's and women's tennis and volleyball.
+At USC Upstate, Guistina was responsible for the public relations efforts for baseball, women's basketball, men's and women's tennis and volleyball.
 He also was heard on ASun.TV soccer and softball broadcasts and women's basketball audio streaming broadcasts.
-In 2007-08, Guistina won two CoSIDA Fred Stabley, Sr. Writing Contest awards, including a Best In District honor for his feature on cross country runner Emily Tangwar, "Running on Fear."
+In 2007-08, Guistina won two CoSIDA Fred Stabley Sr. Writing Contest awards, including a Best In District honor for his feature on cross country runner Emily Tangwar, "Running on Fear."

-Guistina came to USC Upstate from Michigan State, where he served as an intern during the 2006-07 school year.
+Guistina came to USC Upstate from Michigan State University, where he served as an intern during the 2006-07 academic year.
 At MSU, he handled all public relations efforts for the perennial top 25 women's basketball program, the Big Ten champion women's golf program and the women's soccer team.
 He also served as a game-day media relations assistant for the national champion ice hockey program, as well as for the men's basketball and football programs.

-Before Michigan State, Guistina spent two years as a graduate assistant at the University at Buffalo, where he earned a master of arts in informatics in 2006.
+Before MSU, Guistina spent two years as a graduate assistant at the University at Buffalo, where he earned a master of arts in informatics in 2006.
 He worked with the women's soccer, wrestling and baseball programs.

 As a student at Susquehanna University in Selinsgrove, Pa., Guistina was a three-year letterwinner as a pitcher on the Crusaders' baseball team.
 He also worked in the school's Sports Information Office for four years and was an editor on the school's newspaper staff for three years, serving as the sports editor as a junior.
 He earned a bachelor's degree in journalism in 2004.